-In the early years (EYFS) these skills are set out through the national curriculum so are common to our schools already and tie in well to the SECRET skills which develop on from the COEL starting point when the children are ready to transition in KS1 and KS2
+In the early years (EYFS) these skills are set out through the national curriculum so are common to our schools already.
+In KS2-5 we will adopt the SECRET skills framework and in KS1 we will assist children in their transition to it.